isaacnmm/pestpolicy-hugo2XX/content/posts/2025-06-12-benefits-of-spreading-straw-or-mulch-over-grass-seed.markdown

 tags: []
 slug: /benefits-of-spreading-straw-or-mulch-over-grass-seed/
 ---
-# Benefits of Spreading Straw or Mulch Over Grass Seed

 After the meticulous work of preparing your soil and carefully spreading grass seed, the temptation might be to simply water and wait.
 However, for successful germination and a vibrant, healthy lawn, adding a light layer of straw or mulch over your newly sown seeds can significantly improve your chances of success.
 This seemingly small step offers a multitude of benefits, from protecting the vulnerable seeds to optimizing the conditions for their growth.